Moody in Israel | J-Term 2026 | UNDERGRAD

 Dates

-Moody in Israel runs from January 4th, 2025 - January 20th, 2025.
-Please refer to the schedule included in the informational flyer under Program Schedule.
+Moody in Israel runs from January 2nd, 2026 - January 17th, 2026.
+Please refer to the schedule included in the informational flyer under Quicklinks.

 Courses Offered

-Students may choose one of the following courses to take during the program
+Students may choose one of the following courses to take during the program.
+You can still participate in the program even if you are not taking a course for credit.

 Session One